nhurden/MediaKeyTap/README.md

-# MediaKeyTap.swift
+# MediaKeyTap

 `MediaKeyTap` provides an API for accessing the Mac's media keys (play/pause, next and previous) in your Swift application.
-The `MediaKeyTap` will only capture key events when it is the most recently activated media application, matching the behaviour of existing applications, including those using `SPMediaKeyTap`.
+`MediaKeyTap` will only capture key events when it is the most recently activated media application, matching the behaviour of existing applications, including those using `SPMediaKeyTap`.

 ## Usage